MusaGursoy/TansuCloud/Easy-installation.md

 ```

 **What happens:**

 1. Docker pulls pre-built images from GitHub Container Registry (ghcr.io)
+2. Docker automatically selects the correct architecture (x86_64 or ARM64) for your system
-2. First time takes 5-10 minutes to download ~2-3 GB of images
+3. First time takes 5-10 minutes to download ~2-3 GB of images
-3. Subsequent starts are instant (images cached locally)
+4. Subsequent starts are instant (images cached locally)
-4. No building required!
+5. No building required!

 ### Development Mode